KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_Update_numberOfCuboids
 	:dedent: 8

 We will render 64 interactable cubes, two cuboids representing the controllers and a further two for the floor and table from the previous chapter.
-After the call to ``m_graphicsAPI->CreatePipeline()``, add the following code that m_vertexBuffersets up the orientation, position and color of each interactable cube.
+Inside our ``CreateResources()`` method and after the call to ``m_graphicsAPI->CreatePipeline()``, add the following code that m_vertexBuffersets up the orientation, position and color of each interactable cube.

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp